 We should mention that waffles are not the most common thing in Bratislava and there are only a few places that serve this tasty treat.
 We searched high and low for the waffle places in our city.
 Check out our ultimate waffle guide on where to go to have nice waffles in Bratislava.
 It’s time to ditch your bowl of fruit, and order waffles instead!

 Kapucino is a lovely coffee place that serves amazing waffles – with whipped cream, chocolate and forest berries dusted with powdered sugar.
-Apart from this, they also started to serve them with their amazing gelato!
+Apart from this, they also serve them with their amazing gelato!
 We think these waffles are the best in town!
 When making them, they follow the Brussels waffle recipe and as a result, you can expect perfectly tender dough, lightly crispy on the outside, with amazing fragrance.
-The waffles are a newbie on the Kapucino’s menu but it seems they won’t be only a seasonal winter thing but a permanent team member thanks to their success.
+It seems the waffles here won’t be only a seasonal winter thing but a permanent team member thanks to their success.
 If you crave for something unusual, try their waffle fries!

 This place is also known for Italian coffee, authentic Italian gelato and the biggest macarons in Bratislava.
 They have very attentive service which makes you feel like aristocracy in the beautiful pastel colored feminine premises.